ameyaghuge/practice-respository-for-ameya-/README.md

 ventolin()
-# I want to create a program where i ask where the ventolin puffer is and it tells me that it is right next to me

 #this is my first ever program i wrote by myself for practice I'm asthmatic so this is helpful for me,
 # anways it was good practice and it was fun :)
 # till next time github :))